cotes2020/jekyll-theme-chirpy/_posts/CTF-Challenges/2020-11-16-CTF-Red-BsidesIslamabad-2020.md

 Main page had simple login form to enter username and password.
 ![Hack The Admin Home](/assets/img/posts/bsidesisb2020/hacktheadmin-home.png)

-After spending a few minutes and looking through the source code, did not find anything usefull.Then I ran directory bruteforce through which I was able to access a few files:
+After spending a few minutes and looking through the source code, did not find anything useful.Then I ran directory bruteforce through which I was able to access a few files:

 ![Hack The Admin Dir Brut](/assets/img/posts/bsidesisb2020/hacktheadmin-dir-search.png)